RitchieLabIGH/GECKO/ImportMatrix/README.md

 ## Anova Filter
 A quick method to select k-mers is through an ANOVA F-test, removing the kmers with a p-value higher than a given threshold.
 This method may be used alone or before a Mutual Information filter.
-A drawback of this method is that you may loose some informative combination of kmers, expecially if you use a stringent threshold (Skip to "Mutual Information Filter" below below to avoid those loose)
+A drawback of this method is that you may lose some informative combination of kmers, expecially if you use a stringent threshold (Skip to "Mutual Information Filter" below below to avoid this lose)
 To launch this process:

 ```bash